chatnoir-eu/chatnoir-resiliparse/docs/man/process-guard.rst

 .. note::

   Since decorated functions are not picklable, you cannot use the decorator interface in applications such as PySpark.
-In this case, use the :ref:`context manager interface <_timeguard-as-context-manager>` instead.
+In that case, use the :ref:`context manager interface <timeguard-as-context-manager>` instead.
 Everything else in this section still applies.

 This will send an asynchronous :exc:`.ExecutionTimeout` exception to the running thread after 10 seconds to end the loop.
 If the running thread does not react to this interrupt, a follow-up ``SIGINT`` signal will be sent after a certain grace period (default: 15 seconds).
 This signal can be caught either as a :exc:`KeyboardInterrupt` exception or via a custom ``signal`` handler.
 If the grace period times out again, a ``SIGTERM`` will be sent as a final attempt, after which the guard context will exit.